vijai-veerapandian/kind-kube/README.md

 #### How to uninstall kind cluster

-If kind cluster is not deleted before
+If kind cluster is not deleted before, then

 ```
 kind delete cluster